sethswango/ip-rest-api-sethswango/README.md

+A basic demonstration of my .NET API building skills.
+Implements database transactions, extremely performant transactions that can store millions of CIDR block records in just a few seconds, and generally speaking clean and robust controllers.

 # IP Address Management REST API Original Requirements

-Create a simple IP Address Management REST API on top of any data store.
-It will include the ability to add IP Addresses by CIDR block and then either acquire or release IP addresses individually.
+Created a simple IP Address Management REST API on top of any data store.
+It includes the ability to add IP Addresses by CIDR block and then either acquire or release IP addresses individually.
 Each IP address will have a status associated with it that is either “available” or “acquired”.

 The REST API must support four endpoint:
   * **Create IP addresses** - take in a CIDR block (e.g. 10.0.0.1/24) and add all IP addresses within that block to the data store with status “available”